learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 ## Instructions

-There are some hints included in the following instructions. **Try to complete each step step without the hints first, then look at the hints only if you get stuck.**
+There are some hints included in the following instructions. **Try to complete each step step without the hints first, then look at the hints only if you get stuck.** Remember, the struggle of solving a problem is far more valuable than copying and pasting a solution.

-### Create a `FlatigramImage` class
+### Create a `Flatigram` class

-This class should have two properties: an `image` of type UIImage and a `state` of type ImageState.
+This class should have two properties: an `image` of optional type UIImage? and a `state` of type ImageState.
+Setting `image` to be an optional allows us to create an instance of a `Flatigram` without having to worry whether we have an image ready.

-`ImageState` is an enumeration that doesn't yet exist.
+ImageState is an enumeration that doesn't yet exist.
 Create an enum with two cases: `filtered` and `unfiltered`.
-Go back to
+Since any new Flatigram we create won't have been filtered yet, go back to the Flatigram class and set the default value of `state` to `unfiltered`.

 ### Give images the ability to filter